- Pityriasis rosea is a common, mild skin rash with a pink, scaly and inflamed appearance.

 Pityriasis rosea is a mild skin rash with a pink, scaly and inflamed appearance.
 The condition is quite common, and it is not serious.
-It is most common in young adults.
+It is most common in children and young adults but can occur at any age.

 The rash usually lasts between 1 to 3 months and leaves no permanent marks.
-However, people with dark skin may notice lasting brown spots after the rash has healed.
+People with dark skin may notice lasting brown spots after the rash has healed.

-Once it is gone, it usually does not come back.
+Once it is gone, pityriasis rosea usually does not come back.

-The first sign is usually a circular or oval patch on the chest, belly or back.
-The patch is usually pink or tan.
+The first sign of pityriasis rosea is usually a round or oval patch on the chest, belly or back.
+The patch is usually pink or tan and is referred to as a “herald patch” as it comes first, before the other skin lesions.

 Over the next couple of weeks, smaller pink or tan patches appear on areas such as the back, neck, arms or legs.
-The pattern of these patches can look like drooping pine-tree branches.
+The pattern of these patches can look like drooping pine-tree branches and is sometimes called a “Christmas tree pattern”.

 If you have pityriasis rosea, you may also notice that you: